 - describes the purposes and overall expected results of waiving each requirement;

-- describes, for each year, specific, measurable educational goals for each LEA or school affected by the proposed waiver, and for the students served by the LEA or school who are affected by the waiver;
+- describes, for each year, specific, measurable educational goals for each district or charter school affected by the proposed waiver, and for the students served by the school who are affected by the waiver;

-- explains why the waiver will assist the LEA or school in reaching these goals;
+- explains why the waiver will assist the school in reaching these goals;

-- describes how the the LEA or school provided notice and information regarding the waiver request to the public in a manner in which the LEA or school customarily provides similar notice and information to the public;
+- describes how the the district or charter provided notice and information regarding the waiver request to the public in a manner in which the school customarily provides similar notice and information to the public;

 - describes the timeframe/duration of the requested waiver; and

-LEAs may submit requests for waivers at any time.
-Waiver requests must be submitted in writing by the LEA superintendent or charter school director.
+If approved, districts or charter schools may submit requests for waivers at any time.
+Waiver requests must be submitted in writing by the district superintendent or charter school director.
 All waiver requests must be addressed to the Secretary of Education, with a copy to the Associate Secretary for Education Supports and Innovative Practices.
 Once the request is reviewed, applicants will receive a written decision within 60 days.

 If you have questions or require additional assistance, please contact 302-857-3320.